AjayKMehta/Dappery/README.md

 dotnet test -s local.runsettings
 ```

-> :bulb: `local.runsettings` is for running tests locally while ``cicd.runsettings` is for running tests using GitHub workflows.
+> :bulb: `local.runsettings` is for running tests locally while `cicd.runsettings` is for running tests using GitHub workflows.

 ## Display code coverage in VS Code:

+> [!WARNING]
+> :bulb: This currently only works with `coverlet`.
+Attempting to use `Microsoft.CodeCoverage` will silently fail.

 1. Install [Coverage Gutters](https://marketplace.visualstudio.com/items?itemName=ryanluker.vscode-coverage-gutters) if not already installed.
 2. Make sure the setting `coverage-gutters.coverageFileNames` in `settings.json` includes `"coverage.cobertura.xml"` as shown below: